agiannoul/UnsupervisedFleetManagment/README.md

 # A context aware unsupervised predictive maintenance solution for fleet management

 ## Methods:
-TranAD folder : TranAD method.
+TranAD folder : TranAD method. (pytorch library is requiered to run)

 HybridTest folder: 2Stage method.
 In order to run 2Stage method, you will need to use our version of Grand package, which is provided under the grand folder.